Medical-Information-Assistant-MIA/.github/profile/README.md

 This project was the final capstone project during Turing, combining a front end team with a backend.
 The backend repo can be found [here](https://github.com/Medical-Information-Assistant-MIA/MIA-BE)

-## Learning Goals:
-[//]: <>

-- Familiarize ourselves with TypeScript
-- Employ GraphQL
-- Work directly with a backend team
--

-## Future Feature Ideas:
-[//]: <>

-- Edit function
-- Adding additional information to existing conditions
-- Live list of medications to choose from